 Spanning 95 miles between Devon and Dorset, the Jurassic Coast is a World Heritage Site on the English Channel where many of the United Kingdom’s most groundbreaking fossil discoveries have occurred.

-185 Million Years Of History, Just 5 Minutes (1 Mile) Drive From The Castle Inn
+185 Million Years Of History, Just 20 Minutes (10 Miles) Drive From The Fish Inn

-If you’re looking for the perfect base from which to explore this stunning part of the world, The Castle Inn is a cosy, welcoming pub that is near to many of the sights and landmarks that the Jurassic Coast has to offer.
-We have 12 stylish boutique bedrooms with super comfy beds and stunning bathrooms, as well as fresh, seasonal produce and delicious Butcombe beer on tap.
+If you’re looking for the perfect base from which to explore this stunning part of the world, The Fish Inn is a traditional, welcoming pub that is near to many of the sights and landmarks that the Jurassic Coast has to offer.

 One of the most photographed landmarks in the United Kingdom and certainly the most iconic part of the Jurassic Coast landscape, Durdle Door is a natural limestone arch that appears on many postcards and in many photo albums.

 Durdle Door was formed more than 10,000 years ago when the sea eroded the limestone rocks and created the picture-perfect arch.
 It is privately owned by the Lulworth Estate, but remains open to the public all-year round, with as many as 500,000 people flocking to catch a glimpse of the famous arch each year.

 Unsurprisingly, Durdle Door has featured in several films and music videos, while also being a favourite with many authors who have obsessed over the beautiful Dorset coastline.

 Man O’ War Beach (also known as Man O’ War Cove) is situated just 200 metres to the east of Durdle Door.
 Although not as popular as its more famous neighbour, Man O’ War Beach is a must-see when visiting the Jurassic Coast.